Azure/mygreeterv3-demo/README.md

     - This component does not receive gRPC calls, rather grabs operations directly from a connected Azure Service Bus resource in order to process them accordingly.
     - Async also utilizes an Azure SQL Server created by the service specific resources earlier, and it uses the url or connection string with the name of the specific database to connect to it.
 	  - The database is created by the bicep files and deployed in the deployment of service specific resources.
 The entityTableName might not be created yet (since the table is created by the server and async and server should initialize simultaneously) but that doesn't matter because if the entityTable hasn't been created, it means that the server hasn't started and async should not be receiving any messages through the service bus to process.
+  - demoserver.
+The demoserver binary is an additional microservice that demonstrates how to run a demo server.
+    - Accepting gRPC calls and HTTP/REST calls.
+    - Making calls to its dependency to fulfill incoming calls.
+The dependency can be a gRPC service, an HTTP service such as Azure, or something else.
+When it is Azure, it demonstrates how the code can assume an Azure identity and gain access to Azure.
+    - The demoserver is configured with both server interceptors (for incoming calls) and client interceptors (for outgoing calls).
+See details at [default interceptors](https://github.com/Azure/aks-middleware/blob/main/interceptor/interceptor.go).
+The buf.validate and servicehub.fieldoptions.loggable annotations in the protobuf need to work with the interceptors to be effective.
 - deployments.
 The deployments are via [Helm](https://helm.sh/).
-  - The three binaries are deployed as k8s deployments.
+  - The four binaries are deployed as k8s deployments.
 The server and the demoserver are exposed as k8s service (ClusterIP).
   - To grant Azure managed identity to the server microservice, [AKS workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster) is used.
 It involves multiple components.
     - Shared resource: The AKS cluster needs to enable this feature.
     - Service resource: Managed identity needs to trust the AKS cluster as an OIDC issuer.
 The managed identity output its client ID.